Skip to content

 Traces

-With the expansion of internet architecture and the widespread use of distributed systems, application calls have become extremely complex.
-Trace tracking can effectively and quickly locate issues.
+With the expansion of internet architecture and the widespread use of distributed systems, inter-application calls have become extremely complex.
+Trace tracing can effectively and quickly locate issues.

 Trace Correlation